rileyjshaw/dark-theme-everywhere/README.md

 ![A Tim Hortons restaurant that has been painted entirely black](./timmies.png)

+You can change the default theme from "Dark" to "Light" by going to Tools -> Extensions and clicking the "Options" link under Dark Theme Everywhere.
 You can toggle the theme with a hotkey by going to Tools -> Extensions and clicking the "Keyboard shortcuts" link at the bottom.

 Now that your browser is nice and dark-themed, you might notice an annoying white flash between pages.
 It's a known bug that's being tracked in [Issue 1373](https://code.google.com/p/chromium/issues/detail?id=1373) and [Issue 126341](https://code.google.com/p/chromium/issues/detail?id=126341).
 I wrote [another extension](https://chrome.google.com/webstore/detail/reduce-background-flicker/hdnedegfdlmgbabbgmnjnmmijfjeaiib) to reduce the flicker, but the problem will exist to some degree until it's fixed in Chromium.